The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

 Task configurations can also be procedurally generated.
-A simple accompanying command line tool\footnote{\url{https://github.com/wschella/procgen-companion}} is provided to design and generate precisely specified variations of a task.
-Each generated file is a valid Animal-AI configuration.
+A simple accompanying command line tool is provided to design and generate precisely specified variations of a task.\footnote{See \url{https://github.com/wschella/procgen-companion}.} Each generated file is a valid Animal-AI configuration.
 The tool supports selecting random colours, specifying a fixed list of options, conditional values dependent on other choices already made, labels, and much more.
 Procedural generation allows for the quick creation of large test batteries, making behavioural evaluation more robust.
 For instance, researchers can study whether the performance of agents is sensitive to changes that ought to be irrelevant to success on the task, such as the colours of some objects.

-To demonstrate the ease with which one can design and run experiments in Animal-AI 3, we present three experiments.
+To demonstrate the ease with which one can design and run experiments in the Animal-AI Environment, we present three experiments.
 All coordinates are presented as ($x$,$y$,$z$) where $y$ is the vertical axis.
-The first experiment examines goal-directed navigation using a simple foraging task.
+The first experiment examines goal-directed navigation using a simple foraging task, emulating experiments of foraging behaviour in a wide variety of animals (see, e.g., \cite{pyke1977optimal}, \cite{schoener1971theory}).
 The agent is spawned at a random $x$-coordinate at ($x$,0,5), with a random initial rotation.
 At the centre of the arena (20,0,20) is a \texttt{SpawnerTree}, which spawns 10 \texttt{GoodGoalMulti} goals of size 2.
 The agent must obtain them all before their health runs out.

-The second experiment is a more complex button press task.
-The agent is spawned at a random $z$-coordinate at (2,0,$z$), with an initial rotation of 90 degrees.
-A \texttt{SpawnerButton} is placed at (20,0,20) which spawns a \texttt{GoodGoal} at (30,0,35) when pressed.
-To succeed, the agent must press the button and then navigate to obtain the reward.
-The foraging task is a good experiment for studying how an agent explores a space in order to maximise reward, while the button press task is a good experiment for studying how an agent interacts with a causal contingency between a button press and the appearance of a reward.

-To learn the more complex button press task, we construct a training curriculum, in line with work in reinforcement learning \cite{narvekar2020curriculum} and on shaping in animal behaviour theory \cite{skinner1958reinforcement, peterson2004day}.
-The curriculum introduces the agent to the button and the consequences of pressing it.
-The agent is first presented with \texttt{GoodGoal} objects placed at various distances away from the agent, to teach it to navigate towards these goals, before being presented with the \texttt{SpawnerButton} in fixed and randomised positions.
-See Figure \ref{fig:ButtonPressExperiment} and Appendix \ref{app:button-press-curriculum} for more details on the curriculum.
+The agent maximises reward by finding the shortest path between the spawned goals, known as \textit{foraging by energy maximisation} (\cite{king2022optimal, pyke1977optimal}).